lkodinsson/MARS/Core/Characters/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Standard

-**Duration:** 1 Turn
+**Duration:** 1 Round
 **Resist:** Fortitude

 Make an attack with a projectile weapon.
-If successful, the target can't move on their next turn.
+If successful, the target cannot move for the duration.

 ## Point-blank Shot